Why a Freelancer's Smart Contract?

 For non-technical users, I should design a slick Decentralized Application (DApp) to let both the programmer and his client interact with the Freelancer Smart Contract.

 I have a lot more work to do the complete this series of articles.
 Over the next few weeks, I will continue to add new parts as follows:

-- The Freelancer's Smart Contract: How It Works
+- The Freelancer's Smart Contract: How It Works (this part)

 - The Freelancer's Smart Contract: DApp Demo

 - The Freelancer's Smart Contract: Solidity Codes Explained